 So why do we still fall for these scams?

 While these schemes are getting more common, at the same time, they are also getting more clever.
 Hence it’s increasingly difficult to spot a scam.
 According to Money, Explained, most of us think we’re good lie detectors but we’re not.
 In fact, we’re actually wired to trust other people.
-Therefore, this makes everyone susceptible to become a victim of a scam.
+Therefore, this makes everyone susceptible to becoming a victim of a scam.

 - Advance payment with no cancellation policy or unconventional payment methods